Tuition assistance for employees

 The university does not waive any undergraduate application fees for employees, but the Office of Graduate Admission does offer graduate application fee waivers.

-After reading this webpage, be sure you read the Tuition Assistance Benefit program document in its entirety.
+After reading all the information on this webpage, be sure you read the Tuition Assistance Benefit policy in its entirety.

-If you are accepted into a USC degree program, that program will be 100% tuition-free as long as you remain a benefits-eligible, full-time employee.
-You’re allowed a maximum of 6 units per semester or summer term, of which no more than 4 may be at the graduate level.
-You must email the applicable Tuition Assistance form to email@example.com before the start of every semester (including summer sessions).
-Find your form – one of the following three – at the bottom of this page.
+If you are accepted into a USC degree program, that program will in most cases be 100% tuition-free as long as you remain a benefits-eligible, full-time employee.
+You’re allowed a maximum of 6 units per semester or summer term, of which no more than 4 units may be at the graduate level.
+You must email the applicable Tuition Assistance form to firstname.lastname@example.org no later than the week before the start of classes for each semester or the relevant summer session (find your form below).

 In all cases and under every circumstance, Tuition Assistance is strictly limited to tuition payments and does not cover room, board, books, any additional fees, or any other expenses associated with a degree program.
 Some additional fees include health-related charges: